FridaWikell/kalmar-stadsmission/README.md

 Images at respons page and 404 page are free images from pixabay.com.
 Images at index page, about page and get involved page is from pexels.com.

-The images has been converted to webp with https://convertio.co/. https://tinypng.com/ has been compressing the images.
+The images has been converted to webp with <https://convertio.co/> and https://cloudconvert.com/. https://tinypng.com/ has been compressing the images.

 ### Code